openshift/source-to-image/docs/builder_image.md

 1. Restore build artifacts (in case you want to support incremental builds, make sure to define [save-artifacts](#save-artifacts)) as well.
-1. Place the application source in desired location.
+1. Place the application source in desired destination.
 1. Build application artifacts.
 1. Install the artifacts into locations appropriate for running.